TosbackCgusBridge-Bot/CGUs-versions/Kbb/Privacy Policy.md

 We do not sell or otherwise share information about you that we collect or receive, except as described below:

 1. Affiliates.
 We may share information about you, including personal information, with our corporate affiliates, who will use it in accordance with their privacy policies.
+Please visit http://www.coxautoinc.com/ for more information about our affiliates.
 2. Our Service Providers.
 We may engage third parties to provide the services offered through or in connection with the KBB Sites on our behalf.
 We require such providers to maintain information about you as confidential and to use the information only to perform the services specified by us in a manner consistent with this Privacy Statement.
 3. Co-Sponsored Promotions.
 In the event that you participate in a survey, sweepstakes, contest or other promotion that is co-sponsored by KBB and a third party, we may share information collected in conjunction with the survey, sweepstakes, contest or promotion, including personal information, with that third party.
 After the information is provided to those third parties, the subsequent use or disclosure of such information is subject to their privacy policies and practices.
 Surveys, sweepstakes and other promotions conducted on behalf of KBB and a third party will include branding from both KBB and the third party.
 4. Promotions on behalf of Third Parties.
 Periodically, third parties may conduct surveys, contests, sweepstakes and other promotions for their own purpose on the KBB Sites.
 Information you provide in response to those activities is governed by their privacy policies.
 Surveys, sweepstakes and other promotions conducted solely for the purpose of a third party will include only the third party’s branding.